Virtual Volumes FAQ

 These are some of the features and integrations that Pure Storage is actively working on for vVols.

 - Continually hardening VASA scale and VASA performance.

-- ActiveCluster support for vVols; currently targeted for the 4th quarter of calendar year 2023.
+- ActiveCluster support for vVols; currently targeted for mid-April of 2024.

 - User-defined vVol container size.